When it comes to our homes, we want them to be an extended expression of ourselves and our personalities.

 Ultimately, though I determined that it was not realistic for me to make this expenditure right away, so I cleaned them all really, really well and called it good.

 The Master Bath and Guest Bath in my new condo were also pretty tired, but clean.
-So they will have to suffice as is for awhile.

 I decided to go with one of my bright accent colors in the Guest Bath, shown above.
 Nothing fancy…the shower curtain is from Target…but it’s colorful and inviting.